dshaji-png/ds202-deo-shaji/README.md

 # ds202-deo-shaji
 ode to an academic advisor

-- a crappy: what's the worst thing that happened since scholl started?
+- a crappy: Luka got traded
-- a happy: what's the best thing that happened since school started?
+- a happy: I did well on an exam